Brief story of the Cinta Senese Breed of Pigs.

 The breed is native to this region and dates back probably prior to the middle ages.
 A cinta pig is depicted in the fresco by Ambrogio Lorenzetti dating back to 1337 (called the “Buon Governo” – see the photograph) in the Palazzo Comunale in Siena’s Piazza del Campo.
 It was a popular farm animal probably due to its heartiness and easy adaptability to all types of areas.

-This breed is now off the endangered species list and its meat was recently awarded the DOP classification from the european community as a product of high quality tightly tied to tradition and is now listed among those culinary excellencies that render tuscany and italy so famous around the world.
+This breed is now off the endangered species list and its meat was awarded the DOP classification from the european community as a product of high quality tightly tied to tradition and is now listed among those culinary excellencies that render tuscany and italy so famous around the world.

 The DOP is reserved to the meat obtained from animals of pure Cinta Senese breed with certified origins that can only be raised in Tuscany and must be free range and fed with a combination of natural grazing and pelletted cereals that are guaranteed as free from all genetic modifications.
 The piglets are certified just after birth and provided with an ear tag that lists their genetic background.